 - Can you tell me about how you will keep my information private?

 - Can you tell me about your fees and payment expectations?

 Keeping Your Hands on the Wheel

-Once you've "driven out of the lot" with your new counselor, it is important to keep your hands on the wheel — your counseling is for you, and you should be a part of choosing what direction you are going in.
+Once you've "driven off the lot" with your new counselor, it is important to keep your hands on the wheel — your counseling is for you, and you should be a part of choosing what direction you are going.
 Make sure that your counselor involves you in choosing your counseling goals and the length of counseling.
-If at any time you do not feel there is a good match between you and your counselor, or that counseling isn't helping you, talk to your counselor about your concerns.
+If at any time you feel that there is not a good match between you and your counselor, or that counseling isn't helping you, talk to your counselor about your concerns.
 Tell him or her what you want, or what you don't want.
 Always remember that you have the right to shop around, ask questions, be part of all decisions, and even end your counseling at any time if it doesn't meet your needs.

 Find a Mental Health Counselor